libp2p/interface-connection/README.md

 - `JavaScript` - `conn.getPeerInfo()`

-This method retrieves the a Peer Info object, which contains information about the peer that this conn connects to.
+This method retrieves the Peer Info object, which contains information about the peer that this conn connects to.

 It should return a `Promise<peerInfo>`, where peerInfo is a object of type [Peer Info](https://github.com/libp2p/js-peer-info)